-Entry to Year 7 in the Senior School is based on a series of entrance assessments, an interview, and a reference from the candidate's current Headteacher.
-For entry into Year 7, written assessments take place in the January of Year 6 at the College.
+Entry to Year 7 in the Senior School is based on Entrance Assessments, interview, and a reference from current Headteacher.

-Once a child is registered via our online registration form, an acknowledgement email is sent by the Admissions Department and a reference, which should include the latest school report, is sought from the child's current primary school.
+Once a child is registered on our online registration form, an acknowledgement letter or email is sent and a reference, which should include the latest school report, is sought from the child's school.

 Candidates sit a series of online assessments relating to English, Mathematics, Verbal and Non-Verbal Reasoning.
 In addition, all candidates experience a taught lesson, during which their approaches to learning in a classroom context are observed by staff.
+St Dunstan's

-St Dunstan's College values, encourages and reports on the development of strong learning behaviours for all current pupils as a primary driver for fulfilling potential.
+College values, encourages, and reports on the development of strong learning behaviours for all current pupils as a primary driver for fulfilling potential.

-After the entrance assessments, successful candidates are called for interview at the College.
+After the Entrance Assessments, successful candidates are called for interview at the College.
 Being called for interview does not automatically ensure a place at the College.
 The interviews are held in small groups.
 Whilst their child is interviewed, there is an opportunity for parents to meet with a member of senior staff at the College.

-Those who have not performed well enough to be considered for interview will receive a letter by email to that effect in the days following the assessments.
+Those who have not performed well enough to be considered for interview will receive a letter to that effect in the days following the Assessments.

-Those who have shown a particularly high level of academic ability in the entrance assessments are called for academic scholarship interviews.
-It is not possible to apply for an academic scholarship.
+Those who have shown a particularly high level of academic ability in the Entrance Assessments are called for Academic Scholarship Interview.
+It is not possible to apply for an Academic Scholarship.

 Final decisions and offer letters, including offers of scholarship and decisions over bursaries, are sent on a set date with an acceptance deadline of 1600.
-Any acceptance should be accompanied by the payment of a deposit.
-Should an acceptance be received after the acceptance deadline, it cannot be guaranteed a place at the College.
+Any acceptances received after this time cannot guarantee a place at the College.
 Some candidates may be placed on a waiting list.
 It is not College policy to reveal where candidates sit on the waiting list nor is it policy to provide feedback on individual performance or results.